 The engineering or utility rate report will be considered complete and payment made to the grantee only if all the items discussed in the Report Requirements section are addressed.
 The department will determine completeness of the study.

 The engineering study must contain adequate information to be used as a facilities plan.
-An outline of items that must be included in a facilities plan is located in section 7.8.1 of the Small Community Planning Grant application.
+An outline of items that must be included in a facilities plan is located in the Small Community Planning Grant application.
 A professional engineer licensed in the state of South Dakota must prepare the study.